 According to the official FAQ, “Amex Offers is a program that saves you money or earns you points on shopping, dining and more.
 You can choose offers from brands you love and get discounts in the form of statement credits on your account or as extra points added to your Membership Rewards® account.”

-In reality there are many uses for Amex Offers which we will get into.
+In reality there are many uses for Amex Offers.
 Many of the offers are only good if you frequent a specific merchant often, however others can amount to great discounts and even help with manufacturing spend.

 Ways to get a lot of eligible cards